jeco1988/theopensource/README.md

 ## Installation

-- Once repo has been cloned locally, use `npm install`
+- Once repo has been cloned locally, use `npm install`.

 ## Usage